Axial-field-induced chiral channels in an acoustic Weyl system

 \end{linenomath} where $u_{\bf k}$ and $v_{\bf k}$ are the sub-lattice weights.
-Using the above structure, we can fit the phase evolution from unit-cell to unit-cell to obtain $k_y(\omega)$.
-In particular, we select the Fourier components $\psi_{k_x,k_z}(y)$ of the measured fields corresponding to the high-symmetry lines.
-We then fit $\arg[\psi_{k_x,k_z}(y)]\approx k_y(\omega) y$.
+Using the above structure, we can fit the phase evolution from unit-cell to unit-cell to obtain $k_y(\omega)$, see Methods for details.
 This analysis is only possible owing to the fact that with the excitation-point selectivity shown in Fig.~\ref{fig:main}b/c, we can ensure that in the chiral channel region we fit the phase evolution of only {\em one mode}.
 The resulting dispersion curves $\omega(k_y)$ are shown in Fig.~\ref{fig:main}e.
 The clearly visible four chiral channels in accordance with the expectations in Fig.~\ref{fig:concept}d are the main result of this study.

-A key property of Weyl systems manifests itself on the two-dimensional boundaries of a finite sample: Open equifrequency contours in the surface Brillouin zone end at the projections of the bulk WPs.
-These open contours (or Fermi surfaces called Fermi arcs for electronic systems) can be understood via layer Chern numbers, where each $k_z$-layer is seen as a two-dimensional system.
-When passing a layer with a WP, this Chern number is changing by $\pm s$.
-The celebrated surface arcs are then nothing but the edge states induced by these layer Chern numbers.
-For our setup we expect an $x$-dependent $k_z$-Chern number as we move the location of the WPs with the axial field.
-In other words, we can expect the Fermi-arcs to terminate at different locations on the two $\pm \hat{\bf x}$ surfaces (called bottom/top before).
-This can be directly observed in the numerical simulations shown in Fig.~\ref{fig:surface}a.
+By measuring the group velocities and the gap opened around the WPs we can determine the magnitude of the axial field.
+Going through the detailed analysis, we find the in-plane ``velocities'' $v_n=18.01\pm 1.22\,{\rm kHz}^2$, out-of-plane velocity $v_z=7.68\pm0.78\,{\rm kHz}^2$ and an axial field corresponding to a flux per plaquette of $\Phi_{B_5} \approx 0.08 / 2\pi$ in units where the flux quantum is given by $\Phi_0=h/e=1$, see the Supplementary Materials for a detailed explanation of the units and procedures.

+Given the strong inhomogeneity represented by the gradient in the hole diameters, it is worthwhile to validate that we still deal with the physics of acoustic Weyl points.
+The existence of surface channels ending at the approximate location of the bulk Weyl points (the celebrate Fermi arcs for electronic systems) is such an indication of Weyl physics.